44% Revenue Growth After Cutting Bottom-Funnel Spend 91%

 The hypothesis: the channels with the highest in-platform ROAS were charging premium prices for clicks the brand had already paid to create elsewhere.

 We tested it.
-Cut Amazon Sponsored 50%, watched units stay flat, and cut again.
+Cut Amazon Sponsored 50%, watched units hold within range, and cut again.
 Four times.
 Total reduction from roughly $50K to under $5K per month, a 91% cut.
 Amazon revenue actually grew 33%.

 Same playbook on Google Brand.
 A 95% spend cut dropped clicks only 17%.
 The traffic was going to convert anyway.